+8000 locations reviewed to keep your luggage safe

-How much does luggage storage cost in Auckland?
+How much does it cost to store luggage in Auckland?

-The price for luggage storage in Auckland is just $5.90/bag for the entire day.
+The price for luggage storage in Auckland is just NZ$8.00/bag for the entire day.

-There are multiple locations all around Auckland which can be booked through the Bounce platform including near Tiritiri Matangi, Saint Patrick's Cathedral, Sky Tower and many other areas.
+There are multiple locations all around Auckland which can be booked through the Bounce platform including near Old Government House, Sky Tower, Auckland Harbour Bridge and many other areas.